Hello9999901/Art-Studio-23-Website/README.md

 11. Press "Commit to **main**"
 ![12](/media/.artstudio23tutorialimages/12.png)

 12. Lastly, press "Push Origin".
 The button will only appear **after** you commit to main.
+Lastly, check https://www.artstudio23.org (it should update within 1-2 minutes or less) to see if the site has updated (you might have to refresh the page manually)!
 ![13](/media/.artstudio23tutorialimages/13.png)